Syfert Injury Law Firm

 63.097 Fees.

-(1) When the adoption entity is an agency, fees may be assessed if they are approved by the department within the process of licensing the agency and if they are for:
+(1) When the adoption entity is an agency, fees may be assessed if such fees are approved by the department within the process of licensing the agency and if such fees are for:

 (c) Agency facility and administrative costs.